-1. The Housewide Staffing Committee.
+1. The Housewide Staffing Committee

-HB 2800/ORS 441.162.
-The parties acknowledge that the Medical Center is required to follow the provisions of ORS 441.162, ORS 441.166 and OAR 333-510-0045 (collectively, "HB 2800") regarding staffing and staffing committees.
-The Housewide Staffing Committee will be comprised of an equal number of Medical Center nurse managers/directors and direct care registered nurses as its exclusive membership for decision-making.
+SB 469 /ORS 441.162.
+The parties acknowledge that the Medical Center is required to follow the provisions of ORS 441.162, ORS 441.166 and OAR 333-510-0045 (collectively, "SB 469") regarding staffing and staffing committees.
+The Housewide Staffing Committee will be comprised of an equal number of Medical Center nurse managers/directors and direct care registered nurses as its exclusive membership for decision-making;

-- 2. Direct care registered nurse representatives and alternatives will be selected by the direct care nurses, through a process determined by the Housewide Staffing Committee.
-Notice of vacancies on the committee, the time frame for nomination and selection, and the election/approval process will be provided to the Association as a standing task force agenda item.

-- 3. Term or time on the Housewide Staffing Committee will be three years and will include regular members and alternates, as set by the Housewide Staffing Committee Charter.
+- 2. Direct care registered nurse representatives and alternatives will be selected by the direct care nurses, through a process determined by the Association.
+Notice of vacancies on the committee, the time frame for nomination and selection, and the election/approval process will be provided to the Association as a standing task force agenda item. - Term or time on the Housewide Staffing Committee will be three years and will include regular members and alternates, as set by the Housewide Staffing Committee Charter.

-- 4. The decision-making process for the Housewide Staffing Committee will generally be by consensus, but where consensus is not possible, if a decision is made it will be by majority rule.
+- 4. The decision-making process for the Housewide Staffing Committee will be by vote of the majority of the voting members.

 - 5. The Medical Center has defined the following specialty areas and will include at least one direct care registered nurse from the following specialty areas on the Housewide Staffing Committee:

 - a.
 Medical/Surgical;

 - b.
 Surgical Services;

 - c.
-Critical Care:
+Critical Care;

 - d.
-Maternal Child Division:
+Maternal Child Division;

 - e.
 Behavioral Health;

 - f.
 Emergency Services.